Felix-Hz/green-squares/README.md

 ### Fact of Day 144
 The number 42 is the answer to the Ultimate Question of Life, the Universe, and Everything.

+### Fact of Day 145
+The number 42 is the angle in degrees for which a rainbow appears or the critical angle.